tilu207/snake-solver/README.md

 | cell-tree-wh      | 44239.25  | 40100     | 49737     | 1852.88   | 900.0     | 100.0              | 57.51                     |
 | cell-tree-greedy  | 43665.18  | 39345     | 49870     | 1938.86   | 900.0     | 100.0              | 53.97                     |

 We can see that the cell-tree solver performs best, with the greedy variation even lowering the average by another 300 moves (but also having a larger std).
 The wall hugging variation performed slightly worse, most likely due to not setting the weights optimally.
-I shortly experimented with the parameters, but they are far from optimized.
-Optimizing them could further decrease the moves.

 The following graph shows the average moves it took a solver to reach a certain score, again over 100 games on a $30 \times 30$ grid.